Leading with Bold, Clear Vision in Service to Our Members

 Meggie Baker, Kappa Chapter at The George Washington University

-Meggie serves as in-house legal counsel to a nonprofit community health center, focusing on governance, compliance, risk management, and grants administration.
-Meggie also participates in numerous other community and philanthropic organizations, including as a director for the Junior League of Florence and Publications chairman for the South Carolina Young Lawyers Division.
-She remains active in theater and dance opportunities across South Carolina in an effort to remain connected to her work in the arts prior to law school.
-Prior to being elected as director, Meggie served on ISB as chairman, counsel, and representative.
+Meggie is the General Counsel for HopeHealth, Inc., a nonprofit community health center with 11 sites across South Carolina, focusing on governance, compliance, risk management, and strategy.
+Additionally, she lectures at two universities as Adjunct Professor in business law.
+Meggie participates in numerous other community and philanthropic organizations, including service on the boards for the Junior League of Florence, Habitat for Humanity, and The School Foundation.
+She remains active in theater and dance across the Carolinas in an effort to remain connected to her work in the arts prior to starting her legal career.
+Meggie is serving her second term as Director.
+Prior to her election on Supreme Council, Meggie served the fraternity for more than 10 years, specifically as ISB Chairman, Counsel, and Representative and Regional Programming Coordinator.
 Meggie lives in Florence, South Carolina.

 Breny DaParre Garcia, Ed.D., Delta Kappa Chapter at Florida International University

-Breny is the associate vice president of institutional relations for Florida International University.
-In this role, she leads select institutional and presidential initiatives pertaining to key university donors and prospects, community partners, academic organizations, student success and constituent relations.
-Breny also volunteers her time as a board member for Janelle’s Wishing Well Foundation and mentor for the NASPA Student Affairs Professionals in Higher Education Undergraduate Fellows Program.
-This is Breny’s first term on Supreme Council.
-She has served the organization for more than 10 years as a member of multiple committees and task forces as well as a chapter key advisor.
+Breny is the associate vice president of student health and wellness for Florida International University.
+In this role, Breny provides leadership over key areas of Dean of Students, Counseling & Psychological Services, Healthy Living, Victim Empowerment Program and Student Conduct and Conflict Resolution.
+She works across academic and student affairs, and collaboratively with units across campus, to support the university’s strategic goals related to building and supporting a culture of healthy living, promoting mental health initiatives across the university and representing the university at the state level on such matters.
+Breny also volunteers her time as a board member for Janelle’s Wishing Well Foundation.
+This is Breny’s third term on Supreme Council.
+She has served the organization for more than 13 years as a member of multiple committees and task forces as well as a chapter key advisor.
 Breny lives in Miami, Florida, with her husband Charlie.

-Alicia Scott, Ph.D., Beta Psi Chapter at the University of Florida
+Jenny Bernard, Delta Psi Chapter at University of West Florida